Minimal length in an orbit closure as a semiclassical limit: Introduction

 Duistermaat and van der Kallen~\cite{duistermaat1998constant} proved that Mathieu's conjecture holds if~$K$ is a torus.
 In fact, they proved a stronger result that characterizes the sequence~$\cst(f^k)$ in terms of the critical values of $f$ on the \emph{complexification} $G$ of $K$.
 For simplicity we state their theorem when~$K=\U(1)$ is the circle, in which case the $K$-finite functions are the Laurent polynomials, and $G = \CC_\times$.
 Suppose~$f \in \CC[z, z^{-1}]$ is neither a polynomial in $z$ nor in $z^{-1}$.
 Then, $f$ has a critical value~$\nu$ on~$\CC_\times$, and

 The class of functions of the form $f(u) = \braket{v, \phi(u) v}$ are precisely the \emph{positive-definite} $K$-finite functions, those $K$-finite functions whose Fourier series have positive semidefinite components.
-It is not hard to see that the Mathieu conjecture holds in general when $f$ is positive-definite; we prove this in \cref{subsec:mathieu} by considering the moment polytope of the orbit closure of the vector~$v$.
+In \cref{subsec:mathieu}, we observe that the Mathieu conjecture holds when $f$ is positive-definite by considering the moment polytope of the orbit closure of the vector~$v$.

 In light of this, one might conjecture that, analogously to \cref{eq:vdk}, the quantity $\limsup_{k \to \infty} \cst(f^k)$ may be characterized in terms of the critical points of $f$ on the complexification $G$ of $K$ for all $K$-finite $f$.
 In the positive-definite case, our \cref{thm:main} does precisely this.
 Finding a common generalization of our formula and \cref{eq:vdk} for all $K$-finite functions, especially one implying the Mathieu conjecture, remains an outstanding open problem.